-To see open positions and internships, please visit our Careers page.
+To see open positions and internships, please visit our Opportunities page.
 We will only be accepting resumes for available positions posted on this page.

 Does the Biomimicry Institute offer volunteer opportunities?

 Yes.
-The Biomimicry Institute is an independent, tax-exempt nonprofit organization with 501(c)(3)status, so your donation and membership is tax deductible.
+The Biomimicry Institute is an independent, tax-exempt nonprofit organization with 501(c)(3)status, so your donation is tax deductible.